1242509682/RoleSelection/README_EN.md

 ## Update Log

 ```
+v1.0.7
+Added role lock functionality to the `/rl s` command:
+Use **`/rl s <PlayerName> <RoleName> -L`** to lock or unlock a player’s ability to switch roles.
+When locked, the player will be unable to use `/rl up` to change their current role.

 v1.0.6
 This version was compiled and released using the Nuget package of TShock 5.2.1 API.
 Fixed an issue where the `/rl all` command couldn't view other players' role inventory.